10/22/2005

 I'll admit that it's not the prettiest thing I've ever seen, but I found this part of the description interesting:

 this weapon was extensively tested against modified Kalashnikov AK rifle, as well a number of other designs, and found to be superior to all.
 Korobov was found to be most accurate and controllable in full automatic mode (primary mode of fire, according to Soviet tactical doctrine), especially when fired from the shoulder or from the hip.
 It was also significantly lighter and less expensive to make than modified AK.
 Nevertheless, Soviet Army preferred less effective, but familiar and already well established Kalashnikov AKM over the more effective and lighter, but entirely new design.
+Did you get that?
+More accurate and controlable; lighter; and less expensive to build that the most widely produced assault rifle in history.
+And these tests were done in the mid-50s-which means, if the Soviets had selected Korobov's superior design, our troops could have been on the receiving end as early as Vietnam, not to mention right now.

 Now, the TKB-517 would seem, from the description and from looking at the picture, to suffer from some of the same drawbacks as the famous Kalishnikov design-namely poor sights and less than ideal ergonomics.
 But the operating system would seem to be a solid one-the French FAMAS rifle apparently uses a very similar system.